Karl Ristikivi: Later life in Swedish exile

 Much of this section is based on the only longer book dealing with Karl Ristikivi's life, i.e. Nirk, op. cit.

 The Nazi-German occupation of Estonia in 1941 formed a watershed in Karl Ristikivi's life.
 Ristikivi was mobilised into the German army.
 As the German occupation weakened, Estonians began to worry what would happen if the Russians returned.
-For instance, those who had been in the German army - would they get sent to Siberia?
-Or worse?
+For those who had been mobilised into the German army, risked deportation to the GULAG or being executed in the event of the Soviet Russian troops reoccupying Estonia.
 Ristikivi ended up working in the Estonian Bureau in Helsinki, capital of neighbouring Finland.
 But at some point during 1944, Ristikivi decided to cross over to neutral Sweden, quite legally as he even obtained a visa.
 But he would never see Estonia again.
 He would live for the rest of his life, a further 33 years, in the Stockholm area and Uppsala.

 Ristikivi began writing articles for the exile Estonian press in Sweden.
 But in the end, to make ends meet, he started work at a health insurance office.
 This meant that all his writing from then onwards would have to be done in his spare time.
 The first two novels he wrote in exile were those of the Unfinished Trilogy.
 These were still about Estonia, but by the early 1950s, Ristikivi must have undergone some kind of crisis.
 He did not complete the trilogy but instead started work on what has become his most famous novel The Night of Souls ("Hingede öö"; 1953; synopsis below).